Belgard District: Catholic Church

 In the first centuries after the Reformation, there were practically no Catholics in the Belgard area.
-In the middle of the 19th century, its is still reported that the few Catholic Christians in the Belgard district were cared for from time to time by clergymen from the Catholic community in Köslin or Kolberg.
+In the middle of the 19th century, it is still reported that the few Catholic Christians in the Belgard district were cared for from time to time by clergymen from the Catholic community in Köslin or Kolberg.

 From 1887, Holy Masses were held in Belgard in an inn hall.
 Church building plans fell through.
 In 1915, the first post-Reformation Catholic priest took office in Belgard.
 In a carriage shed of a master blacksmith, there was a room that was sufficient as an emergency church.

 On November 12, 1920, the foundation stone of a new church was laid, and the topping-out ceremony was celebrated on December 16, 1920.
 After the parish apartment could be occupied on July 25, 1921, the ceremonial consecration of the new church on Pankniner Straße took place on August 24, 1921.
 In 1925, the community had around 300 members.

 In the summer of 1945, St. Mary's Church and St. George's Church in Belgard were dedicated to the Polish Catholic Church.
 The small church on Pankniner Straße was only used for communion and vicarage.

 In Schivelbein with a catchment area to Dramburg and Rummelsburg, a dedicated pastor was hired in 1863.
 A private apartment rented in 1858 served as the chapel room.
 In 1868 the rented chapel was replaced by a separate mission house with a chapel, school and apartment under one roof.
 In 1883 the congregation was left to its own devices due to a lack of priests, and masses were held sporadically in Kolberg and Köslin.

 It was not until 1900 that the community received its own pastor again.
 At the time, Schivelbein had 29 Catholics among its 7,700 inhabitants.
 In 1925 there were 50 Schivelberiners among 400 members of the entire parish.